Kyrylo Marsak: 2024–25 season

-2025–26 season
+2025–26 season: Milano Cortina Olympics

 Working with choreographer, Ekaterina Ivleva Guarise, Marsak selected the song, "Fall on Me" by Andrea and Matteo Bocelli to use for his short program, dedicating it to his father, Andrii, who had been serving on the frontline of Ukraine’s defense in the Russo-Ukrainian war.
 Additionally, Marsak's Euphoria-themed free skate was created with the intention of containing subtle references to the ongoing war.
 Speaking on this, Marsak shared, "The words ‘I’m tired’ resonate with all Ukrainians.
 So much bad news, so many traumatic events – it all piles up until you feel completely drained.
 But the second song, ‘The Feels,’ is about continuing to move forward even when you feel exhausted.
 It’s about finding strength and joy in what you do.
 For me, this translates to my feelings on the ice."

 Marsak started the season by finishing eleventh at the 2025 CS Lombardia Trophy.
 He then went on to compete at the ISU Skate to Milano, the final qualifying event for the 2026 Winter Olympics.
-Marsak's fourth-place event at the event earned Ukraine a quota for the men's singles discipline at the Games.
+Marsak's fourth-place finish at the event earned Ukraine a quota for the men's singles discipline at the Games.
 In an interview following the event, Marsak shared his happiness with the result, saying, "I can’t believe it that I can do it.
 I can go to Olympics.
 I got the spot for my country, and it’s such an honor to represent my nation.
 I don’t know, it seemed like something obstruct - the Olympics, something big, something out of this world.
 It’s a dream that came true.
 I have dreamed about it ever since I was a kid.
 It was more like an abstract dream that okay, someday I wanna be at the Olympics, and now it’s a reality."

 He subsequently competed at the 2025 CS Trialeti Trophy but was forced to withdraw before the free skate due to suffering from food poisoning.

+In November, Marsak won the silver medal at the 2025 Volvo Open Cup and finished fifth at the 2025 CS Tallinn Trophy.
+Two months later, he competed at the 2026 European Championships in Sheffield, England, United Kingdom, where he scored personal bests in all three competition segments and finished in eighth place overall.
+He expressed elation with the result, saying, "I didn’t expect this.
+I’m just proud of myself that I could pull it together.
+I wasn’t even hoping for the top 10, but it just happened and it’s amazing.
+I’m so happy about it, to have a bigger team at Europeans next year."
+One week later, he won gold at the 2026 Merano Ice Trophy.